felipeq/miband/README.md

 Disclaimer
 ==========

-This software my harm your device.
+This software may harm your device.
 Use it at your own risk.

 THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
 EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT